NMonda/alx-system_engineering-devops/0x00-shell_basics/README.md

 Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long forma.. script that prints the type of the file named iamafile.
-The file iamafile will be in the /tmp directory when we will run your script. script that moves all files script that deletes all files in the current working directory.
+The file iamafile will be in the /tmp directory when we will run your script. script that moves all files script that deletes all files in the current working directory script that creates the directories.